gmforghieri/GoGreen-Application/README.md

 helping people live a more sustainable lifestyle.Students were thrown in the deep and had to develop the app completely by themselves from scratch with weekly progress reviews with teaching assistants.
 The course/project concluded with a final presentation and received a 10/10 grade.
-The presentation and grading rubric can also be found in the repository.
+The presentation, calculations for the CO2 emissions per activity and grading rubric can also be found in the repository.

 ## Tools used for the project
 Tools: Agile and Scrum methodologies, Checkstyle and Jacoco